This is the best time to water your lawn during the summer according to experts

 (Image credit: Getty Images | Paul Gulea)

-"Rainwater has higher levels of nitrogen which boosts growth," Sean explains "Just keep in mind if you plan to use rainwater to keep your garden watered during periods of drought, you will want to have an extra large water butt or rainwater harvester to ensure you have enough water for a couple of weeks for the period."
+"Rainwater has higher levels of nitrogen, which boosts growth," Sean explains "Just keep in mind if you plan to use rainwater to keep your garden watered during periods of drought, you will want to have an extra-large water butt or rainwater harvester to ensure you have enough water for a couple of weeks for the period."

 2. Avoid watering in direct sunlight

-As already discussed it's important to choose the best time of day.
+As already discussed, it's important to choose the best time of day.
 Just as you shouldn't water garden borders, flower beds, and your best plants during the hottest part of the day for fear of the sun's powerful rays scorching the leaves, you also shouldn't water grass blades during extreme heat either.

-This is even more important when temperatures are hotter during the summer months when the sun is at its strongest, in comparison to temperatures in spring or fall.
+This is even more important when temperatures are hotter during the summer months, when the sun is at its strongest, in comparison to temperatures in spring or fall.

 3. Don't overwater water your lawn

-In line with considering how often you should aerate your lawn consistency is key, too much can be detrimental to the well-being of the grass and soil – even in summer.
+In line with considering how often you should aerate your lawn, consistency is key; too much can be detrimental to the well-being of the grass and soil – even in summer.

-"Watering for 30 minutes every day applies for when we have scorching weather," says Sean.
+"Watering for 30 minutes every day applies when we have scorching weather," says Sean.
 "Reducing this to 3-4 times per week in cooler, cloudier weather.
 Try to stick to a consistent schedule for best results."

 4. Cut back on frequency if it rains

-It might sound obvious to say but you need to take into account the amount of rainfall because the grass may remain saturated for a few days if we've had heavy rainfall.
+It might sound obvious to say, but you need to take into account the amount of rainfall because the grass may remain saturated for a few days if we've had heavy rainfall.
 "Skip a day (of watering your lawn) when we’ve had over 10mm of rain," advises Sean.

 In the current climate, we need to preserve water supplies where we can, so overwatering grass that doesn't need it should be avoided.
+That's why it's helpful to use some rainscaping practices in your garden to help when droughts arrive.

 Tamara Kelly